Killeroo/PowerPing/README.md

      powerping github.com --w 500 --t     -     Send pings indefinitely to github.com with a 500ms timeout
-     powerping 127.0.0.1 --m Meow         -     Send ping with packet message "Meow" to loopback address powerping 127.0.0.1 --pt 3 --pc 2    -     Send ping with ICMP type 3 (dest unreachable) and code 2
+     powerping 127.0.0.1 --m Meow         -     Send ping with packet message "Meow" to loopback address powerping 127.0.0.1 --pt 3 --pc 2    -     Send ping with ICMP type 3 (dest unreachable) and code 2 powerping 8.8.8.8 /c 5 -w 500 --sh   -     Different argument switches (/, - or --) can be used in any combination powerping google.com /ti Paranoid    -     Sends using the 'Paranoid' timing option powerping google.com /ti 1           -     Same as above

 ## Features